meet wild things!

 “Time in nature has offered me a safe space throughout my life where normal pressures don’t apply and I can feel happy and strong in who I am.
 I believe that all children have the right to time in the natural world where they can develop their sense of self and resilience, yet the majority of children in this country have no or extremely limited access to the natural world.
 It’s been a privilege to watch so many children at Wild Things fall in love with the natural world, with all the lasting benefits this might bring to them and the future of our society and environment.”

-A member of Wild Things since 1997, Kate left University with a BA Hons in English and American Literature, to change course slightly, to concentrate on environmental campaigning and working with children and young people.
+Kate left University with a BA Hons in English and American Literature, to change course slightly, to concentrate on environmental campaigning and working with children and young people.
 Kate worked as a qualified youth worker, an environmental youth worker, and a detached street outreach worker with Nottingham City Council for 12 years.
+Kate was a co-founder of Wild Things Ecological Education Collective, the forerunner of Wild Things Charity, which was running for 27 years before its metamorphosis into the present-day charity.

 She has undertaken the programme leadership training with the Institute for Earth Education.
 Kate has a BTEC in Advanced Forest School Leadership and is a qualified Forest School outdoor first aider.
 She is also involved with mutual aid and housing co-op networks in her spare time.